callumoriley/PythonLoopback/README.md

     print(amp)
 ```

-This program records a 1 second buffer and replays it after 5 seconds:
+This program records a 1 second buffer and replays it after 5 seconds (requires the simpleaudio library):
 ```python
 from PythonLoopback import record_buffer import numpy as np